zineland/zine/README.md

 ### Root `zine.toml`

-This root `zine.toml` file describes your site meta and all your season's info.
+This root `zine.toml` file describes your site meta and all your issue's info.

 ```toml
 [site]